Creasser/Snowboard-Reviewer-Frontend/README.md

 * Then start the server by running ``` bundle exec rake server ```.
 * Start the application by running ``` npm start ``` in the frontend repo terminal.
 After this you are all set to start using the application!

-## Frontend User Interactions
+## User Interactions

 * The user will be able to add snowboards to the database through a controlled form
   * When adding the user will input the brand, price, image, directional status, and preferred riding conditiion
-    * This will be sent to backend via various localhost/9797 routes
+    * This will be sent to backend via POST request
-* The user will also be able to make a review for newly added boards and pre-existing boards
+* The user is be able to make a review for newly added boards and pre-existing boards through a controlled form
-  * This will also be sent to the backend via various localhost/9797 routes
+  * This will be sent to the backend via POST request
-* When completeing a review, the user will input a score from 1-10 and add a comment about the board
-* The user will be able to sort the boards based on number of reviews, best rating, and price
-  * Can sort the boards on the backend, and send a different fetch request on the frontend to the endpoint that has the boards in the desired order
+* The user can edit the boards that are currently in the database AND the reviews
+  * These edits are then sent back to the database via PATCH request